EuropeanRespiratorySociety/ERSTemplate-dev/readme.md

 -------------------
 ## Change log

+### What is new in 1.2.3
+* Added news feed from the ERS API.
+* Added new REST client library.

 ### What is new in 1.2.2
 * New fixed on the top container for myCRM.
 Be carefull this feature needs a change in the html structure